 Hall Capital Partners onboarding process

-Potential clients can contact Hall Capital Partners directly at their New York or San Francisco offices, or they can email the firm through the contact page on its website.
+Potential clients can contact the firm directly at their San Francisco headquarters, however, Hall Capital Partners also offers financial advising services in its New York offices.
+Clients can also email the firm through the contact page on its website.

 Once a formal relationship is established in writing, clients can expect to have quarterly meetings, phone calls or other communication where they discuss their portfolios, performance and recommended changes.
 Communication can also occur in between these quarterly meetings.
 Clients can expect to receive detailed written reports and statements on a quarterly basis as well.